mellussonahuel/championship_frontend/README.md

 The goal of this project is to provide a robust and scalable frontend that integrates with a backend developed in Nest.js.
 The backend includes functionalities such as user registration and authentication using JWT (JSON Web Tokens).

-## Backend Project

-The backend project can be found at the following link: [championship_backend](https://github.com/mellussonahuel/championship_backend)

 ## Technologies Used

 - **Next.js**